Shreyas9400/SearchGPT/README.md

 5. **User Interaction**:
    - Users can chat with the AI, asking questions about uploaded documents or general queries.
    - The interface allows for adjusting model parameters and switching between PDF and web search modes.

+6. **Document Management**:
+   - The application maintains a list of uploaded documents in a JSON file (uploaded_documents.json).
+   - It provides functions to update, delete, and refresh the document list.

 ## Setup and Usage